 Important social skills are developed through social interactions.
 Children learn that everyone has different interests, ideas, families, different perspectives, challenges and strengths.
 They can practice regulating their own behaviour and become aware that their behaviour impacts on others.
 Through conversation, sharing time, greetings and asking for help, children become effective communicators.
 Resilience is built through social play opportunities, coping strategies, routines, role modelling and practice.

+Our program supports all children to learn foundations in Science, Technology, Engineering and Mathematics (STEM).
 An appreciation of literacy is developed through, storytelling, books, research, name tags and writing.
-Numeracy is explored through cooking, measuring, estimating, using numbers and counting in games.
+Numeracy is explored through cooking, measuring, estimating, patterning, sorting, classifying, using numbers and counting in games.
 Children are encouraged to discover the wonder to be creative, learn new things and think about the why and how.
 This supports children to be an engaged learner rather than a passive learner.
 Inviting children to use technology such as computer and internet research and digital photography prepares children for using digital technology in the classroom.

 Independence is supported through assisting children to recognise and take responsibility for their own belongings.
-Children are also encouraged to be able to independently wash hands, use the toilet, blow nose, etc. and have the ability to ask for help when needed.
+Children are also encouraged to be able to independently wash hands, use the toilet, blow nose, care for their own belongings etc. and have the ability to ask for help when needed.

 A transition to school evening is held every year at Shoalhaven Community Preschool.